Transcendental argument

 In his first paragraph, Slick asserts that LAs are “not the product of human minds.”
 This is incorrect.
 LAs are propositions established in human minds (through some combination of innate brain wiring, unconscious exposure, and conscious deliberation).

 Slick goes on to say, “What one person considers absolute may not be what another considers absolute.”
-Perhaps, but I have never known of anyone who didn’t embrace all three LAs discussed above.
-Granted, a philosopher might speculate that the law of noncontradiction isn’t universally binding, a position called dialetheism.
-But even the philosopher, while operating in ordinary life, implicitly endorses LAs.
+Sure, people disagree.
+For the record, I have never personally known any philosopher who didn’t embrace all three LAs discussed above: the laws of (1) identity, (2) noncontradiction, and (3) the excluded middle.
+Nonetheless, I gladly concede that a tiny minority of philosophers do speculate that the law of noncontradiction isn’t universally binding, a position called dialetheism.

 Additionally, if the divine mind can change, we cannot know from one instant to the next whether we are thinking logically—that is, in synchrony with God’s current thinking.
 Even if we had access to God’s mind, we cannot compare our ideas to God’s to determine whether we agree unless we have logical standards to test for agreement.
-So, Slick’s idea that our conception of LAs is a shadow of God’s conception of LAs is pure speculation (even if we knew God existed).
+So, Slick’s idea that our conception of LAs is a shadow of God’s conception of LAs is pure speculation (and would be so even if we knew God existed).

 If LAs are contingent on God’s mind, perhaps we should call them logical contingencies.
-Slick has argued elsewhere that God cannot change his mind because he is all-perfect and unchanging.[8]
-I suppose this means that Slick, unlike physicists, knows that the physical manifestations of the LAs (or rather LA referents) cannot ever change.
+Slick, as a Calvinist, believes in predetermination.
+He has argued elsewhere that God cannot change his mind because he is all-perfect and unchanging.[7]
+Apparently, Slick, unlike physicists, knows that the physical manifestations of the LA referents never change and that they are, in his words, “perfectly consistent.”

 Slick’s statement that God can’t change his mind raises the question as to how Slick deciphered this biographical information about God.
 To insist that God’s mind doesn’t change is to say that God never learns or makes decisions.
-Nor can God alter his divine plan.
-Slick needs to explain Exodus 32:14: “So the LORD changed his mind about the terrible disaster he had threatened to bring on his people” (NLT).[9]+ (Incidentally, predetermination is not theologically objectionable to Calvinists like Slick, who agree that an all-perfect and changeless god won’t change his mind in response to prayer.)
+Nor can God alter his divine plan, which abrogates imprecatory prayer.
+Slick needs to explain Exodus 32:14: “So the LORD changed his mind about the terrible disaster he had threatened to bring on his people” (NLT).[8]+

 Slick might say that the law of identity emerges from God’s nature.
 But God cannot have a nature without there being a law of identity.
-An entity cannot express its properties before the entity exists.
+An entity cannot possess or exhibit properties before the entity exists.
 Slick’s failure to establish God’s priority or supremacy over the law of identity invalidates his claim that God is necessary to account for the law of identity.

 Slick eventually terminates his mental meanderings with his conclusion that the rule-like part of reality is generated by a divine mind, a perspective reminiscent of that advocated by Bishop George Berkeley in A Treatise Concerning the Principles of Human Knowledge (1710).
 Unlike Berkeley, who proposed that the entire universe was an idea in God’s mind, Slick allows the universe to exist outside the mind of God.
 Only the LAs, the rules by which the universe (through some unspecified mechanism) allegedly operates, reside within the mind of God.
 Slick, after traversing a tortuous route of illogical hopscotch, eventually manufactures a cold, impersonal, and thoroughly inflexible rule book that he can arbitrarily label as God.